 • Median Monthly Housing Cost: $1000

-+ $36 POA dues
+• $36 POA dues

-While real estate prices fluctuate day to day, in July of last year list prices for homes ranged from $60,000 to $1,800,000 with a median list price of $225,500.
-Townhouses ranged from $48,000 to $250,000 with the median list price of $81,900.
+While real estate prices fluctuate day to day, in July of last year list prices for homes ranged from $60,000 to $1,800,000, and townhouses ranged from $48,000 to $250,000.

 If your annual income is $50,000 in Arkansas, to enjoy the same lifestyle elsewhere, you will need an approximate income of…